 - Differentiate bridged vs. bonded social capital;

-- Define interfaith cooperation and name at least two civic goods that result from it;
+- Name at least two civic goods that result from interfaith cooperation;

 - Recognize unique opportunities and challenges that come with living in a religiously diverse democracy, such as the United States; and